Where Are You? I'm Here

 Where Are You?
 I'm Here (Dove siete?
 Io sono qui) is an Italian drama film directed by Liliana Cavani.
 It was screened at the 50th Venice International Film Festival, where Anna Bonaiuto was awarded as best supporting actress.

 Plot

-Fausto's mother refuses to accept the fact that her child is deaf and refuses to send him to a special school where he can learn sign language.
-His aunt, though, teaches him to communicate and helps him find a place among a group of deaf-mutes.
-He meets and falls in love with Elena.
-To their parents' concern, the two find love with each other until a set of difficulties leads them to see their lives in a different light.
+Fausto is deaf and works for a financial company in Rome.
+His controlling mother has always refused to accept the fact that her child is deaf and never sent him to a special school where he can learn sign language.
+His aunt, though, teaches him to communicate and helps him find a place among the Deaf community in Rome.
+He meets and falls in love with Elena, a schoolgirl who has a love of poetry, but who has struggled to stay in formal education owing to a lack of provisions for deaf students.
+To Fausto's mother's concern, the two find love with each other until a set of difficulties ensue.